 Everything around us is made up of matter.
 Matter can be defined as anything that occupies space and has mass.
 Matter can be classified into two types:

-- Physical classification of matter: Based on physical nature of matter.
+- Physical classification of matter: Based on the physical nature of matter.

-- Chemical classification of matter: Based on chemical nature of matter.
+- Chemical classification of matter: Based on the chemical nature of matter.

 Physical nature of matter: Based on the physical nature of matter there are three States of Matter:

 - Solid: Molecules are tightly packed.
 They are often hard and rigid.

 - Liquid: Molecules are loosely packed as compared to that of a solid.
 They take the shape of the container.

 - Gas: Molecules of gases are farther apart when compared to liquid molecules.